KevinTyrrell/wa-fadestorm-consumable-manager/README.md

 ### ❖ Profiles ❖

-- Create a new profile with a memorable name, e.g. `Myhunter: AQ40`.
+- **Profiles allow you to switch your desired consumable list.**
 - *Note: The loaded profile is always the first profile in the list.
 To re-arrange profiles, click the △/▽ Arrows.*
+- Recommendation: Create profiles with a meaningful name, e.g. `Myhunter: AQ40`.
-- For each profile, provide names of items and the desired quantity to be brought for each item. *e.g. `Major Mana Potion`, `10`*
+- Provide names of items and the desired quantity to be brought for each item. *e.g. `Major Mana Potion`, `10`.
+Some equipment and mounts are supported.*
+- *Note: Profiles only include items/quantities pairs.
+No other settings are profile-specific.*
 - Switching between profiles allows for flexibility.
-For example you could add `Onyxia Scale Cloak` to a profile meant for Blackwing Lair.
+For example you could add `Onyxia Scale Cloak` to a profile meant for *Blackwing Lair*.
-- The profile *only encompasses items/quantities*.
-No other settings are affected.
+- *Note: For a list of all supported items, [consult the table here](https://github.com/KevinTyrrell/wa-fadestorm-consumable-manager/blob/0e3ef6a60f6684147251e8b40b30f001a457173c/fadestorm_consumable_manager.lua#L640).
+For missing items of merit, [create an issue here](#-issues-).*

 ---